Coursedog

 Explanation

-if you copy text from a word formatting program (e.g. Microsoft Word) and paste it into a text block in the editor, it will retain the source formatting.
+If you copy text from a word formatting program (e.g. Microsoft Word) and paste it into a text block in the editor, it will retain the source formatting.
 You won’t necessarily see this in the editor, but it will display with those settings in the catalog.

 Solution